radian-software/selectrum/README.md

 ### Variables

 You can use the variable `selectrum-is-active` to check if the current minibuffer session is a Selectrum one.
-To session settings you can set the user option variables locally in `minibuffer-with-setup-hook`.

-Additionally the following variables can be used to adjust session
+To adjust session settings you can set the user option variables locally in `minibuffer-with-setup-hook`.
+Additionally the following variables can be used to adjust session behavior:
-behavior:

 * `selectrum-move-default-candidate`